 There is a water supply above the falls where swimming is prohibited.
 There are signs posted on the trees as a warning.

 It’s an easy half mile hike through the woods to get to the falls.
-The trail was upgraded about 10 years ago and is handicap friendly.
+The trail was upgraded about 10 years ago and is handicap accessible.
 There are composting toilets at the entrance.

 The parking lot is on West Side Road about a ½ mile beyond the West Side Road/River Road split.

 Don't forget to pay for your parking or you'll return to a surprise on your windshield.
 And don't park on along the road either.
 In an effort to control the size of the crowds at Dianas Baths, they are towing and fining cars parked on the street.

 A short ride to Jackson will treat you with is great display of granite, pools and cascading water.

 Again, don’t just sit in the car – get out and walk around, relax on a rock, eat your lunch or cool off in one of the pools of crystal clear water!

 During spring the rushing water will provide you will great photos of nature or family.
 The water is too cool to soak in spring so our favorite time to visit is mid-summer.

 There are a few picnic table for the less adventurous.

 Arrive at the falls 3/10 of a mile up Carter Notch Road.
 There is parking for several cars roadside.